SysKitTeam/docs-insights/product-updates/insights-3-2-release-note.md

 # SysKit Insights 3.2.0

-This is a minor release and it fixes critical bugs and brings some quality of life improvements.
+This is a minor release that comes with critical bug fixes and brings some quality of life improvements.

 **Product version:** 3.2.0
 **Build number:** 922